leighmcculloch/leighmcculloch.com/source/content/posts/2021/docker-on-mac-without-docker-desktop/index.md

 eval $(dockerhost env)
 ```

-Use Docker as you normally would:
+Use Docker as you normally do:
 ```
 docker build ...
 ```

-Containers, and their popularity via [Docker], has been one of those pivotal
-technologies in my toolbox for a number of years.
-For deployment yes, but more
+[Docker] has been a pivotal technology in my toolbox for a number of years.
+For
-so for my development environments.
-I'm a Linux native living in a Mac world and
+deployment yes, but more so for my development environment.
+I'm a Linux native
-Docker has allowed me to develop software using the Linux environment and tools
+living in a Mac world and Docker has made it possible to develop software using
-I'm familiar with.
-Most recently I've been using Docker's Mac product, [Docker
+the Linux tools I'm familiar with.
+Most recently I've been using Docker's Mac
-Desktop], like many developers who work on Mac's.
+product, [Docker Desktop], like many developers who use Macs.

-For all the benefits and wonders Docker provides to me with reproducible
+As wonderful as it is that Docker provides me with reproducible development
-development environments, it hasn't been all rainbows and sunshine.
-For about a
+environments, it hasn't been all rainbows and sunshine.
+For about a year I've
-year I've been experiencing high CPU usage in Docker.
-I'll be working hard
+been experiencing random high CPU usage in Docker.
+It occurs at the most
-towards a deadline, then enter high CPU Docker, and it feels like my computer is
+inopportune time, high CPU Docker, causing my computer to crawl to a halt.
-old and slow.
-Each time this happens I get one step closer to switching back to
-Linux.

-On August 31st, 2021, Docker announces a new pricing model for Docker Desktop.
+On August 31st, 2021, Docker announced a new pricing model for Docker Desktop.
 This raised the question for me, what else is going to change about Docker's
 licensing in the future.
 It was the final push I needed to look at other options
-virtualized or containerized workflows on Mac.
+for virtualized or containerized workflows on Mac.
+I tried Podman, VMWare
+Fusion's vtcl, qemu, Vagrant, and Multipass, but let's face it, Docker is convenient.

-Thankfully all we need to run Docker on Mac is a virtual machine to host the
+Thankfully all we need to run Docker on Mac without Docker Desktop is a virtual
-Docker daemon.
-The Docker client is available for Mac and can connect over SSH
+machine to host the Docker daemon.
+The Docker client is available for Mac and
-or TCP to any remote daemon.
+can connect over SSH or TCP to any remote daemon.

 Enter Multipass.
-[Multipass] is a convenience tool for launching Ubuntu virtual
+[Multipass] is a convenient tool for launching Ubuntu virtual
 machines.
 It turns out it works really well on Mac and at this point might be
 the simplest low-effort method for running Linux VMs on Mac, assuming you're
 into Ubuntu.

 Needing to setup a virtual machine from scratch with Docker is tedious, and so I
-created Dockerhost to wrap the process.
-Dockerhost is a zsh script that wraps
+created [Dockerhost] to wrap the process.
+Dockerhost is a script that wraps
 Multipass and launches Ubuntu VMs that have Docker running and accessible over
 TCP.